An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Optimal Strategies

-Since we deal everywhere with "first moment theory" and additionally an optimal $\bar\psi$ can always be found in a real interval, we know that Markov strategies are sufficient for the problem (see \cite{kry}).
-Therefore, because of the previous Theorem, Markov strategies are sufficient in obtaining an $\epsilon-$optimal strategy for the degenerate value function. \end{proof}
+\begin{proof} We leave the reader to consult \cite{kry} about using Markov strategies.
+Since we deal everywhere with "first moment theory" and additionally an optimal $\bar\psi$ can always be found in a bounded real interval, the class of Markov strategies is, indeed, sufficient for the problem due to Theorem \ref{Thm53}. \end{proof}

+Alternatively, we could refer directly to the calculus in the proof of Theorem \ref{Thm53}.
+Emphasize that Markov strategies here even for the degenerate system depend on $(x,y)$, not just on $x$ variable.

-\subsection{Viscosity Approach}
+\subsection{Viscosity approach}

 When working with viscosity solutions, there is no verification theorem that can be applied under the assumptions made in this paper (see Gozzi et al. \cite{GSZ2009} for the latest results on the verification theorem for viscosity solutions).
 One possible approach is to verify the optimality of the strategies using Monte Carlo simulations using the strategy calculated from the solution of the HJB equation and compare the value of the value function obtained by simulation to the one from the numerical scheme.